TinyExplosions/tinyexplosions.com/src/posts/ansible-tower.md

 yum install ansible
 ```

 After that was a quick check of the minimum specs for tower, and the requisite bumping of resources (4 GB RAM, 2 CPUs) and a VM restart, then to the [Ansible Tower documents](https://docs.ansible.com/ansible-tower/latest/html/quickinstall/download_tower.html) to figure stuff out.
-It was a download of the Bundles Installation Program, then modify the default inventory to add some passwords
+It was a download of the bundled Installation Program, then modify the default inventory to add some passwords

 ```yaml
 [tower]